aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

             speed: <str>

             # By default the description is built leveraging `<peer>_<peer_interface>`.
-            # When set this key will overide the default value on the physical ports.
+            # When set this key will override the default value on the physical ports.
             description: <str>

             # Port-profile name to inherit configuration.